Frequently Asked Questions

 Quick Reference

-This table provides a quick overview of key elements in Zambian phone numbers:
+This table shows key elements in Zambian phone numbers:

 Number Formats in Zambia

-Zambia uses a 9-digit numbering system (excluding the country code), conforming to the international E.164 standard.
-This standard, maintained by the International Telecommunication Union (ITU), ensures consistent number length and simplifies validation.
-As a developer, understanding this standard is crucial for building globally compatible applications.
-You can find more information about the E.164 standard at https://www.itu.int/rec/T-REC-E.164/en.
+Zambia uses a 9-digit numbering system (excluding the country code) that conforms to the international E.164 standard.
+This standard – maintained by the International Telecommunication Union (ITU) – ensures consistent number length and simplifies validation.
+Understanding this standard is crucial for building globally compatible applications.
+Learn more about E.164 phone number formatting and the official standard at https://www.itu.int/rec/T-REC-E.164/en.

 Geographic Numbers

-Geographic numbers are tied to specific regions within Zambia.
-They begin with an area code that indicates the province.
+Geographic numbers tie to specific regions within Zambia.
+They begin with an area code indicating the province.

 Consider this JavaScript example for validating Lusaka Province numbers:

-This snippet uses a regular expression to check if a number starts with the Lusaka area code (211) and is followed by six digits.
-Remember, this only validates the subscriber number portion.
-For full validation, you'll need to include the country code.
+This snippet uses a regular expression to check if a number starts with the Lusaka area code (211) and is followed by 6 digits.
+Remember: this only validates the subscriber number portion.
+For full validation, include the country code.

 Mobile numbers in Zambia use specific prefixes to identify the carrier.
-You should be aware of these prefixes when validating or routing mobile numbers.
+Be aware of these prefixes when validating or routing mobile numbers.

 Here's a JavaScript function to validate and identify the carrier of a mobile number:

-This enhanced function not only validates the number but also identifies the carrier and formats the number to E.164.
+This enhanced function validates Zambian mobile numbers, identifies the carrier (MTN, Airtel, or ZAMTEL), and formats numbers to E.164 standard.
 A key consideration when validating mobile numbers is handling both domestic and international formats.
 Users might enter numbers with or without the +260 country code.
 This function addresses that by removing leading zeros when formatting to E.164.

 Toll-Free Numbers

-Toll-free numbers in Zambia typically start with 800 followed by six digits.
-These numbers allow callers within Zambia to reach businesses without incurring charges.
-You can validate toll-free numbers using a similar regular expression approach as demonstrated for geographic numbers.
+Toll-free numbers in Zambia typically start with 800 followed by 6 digits.
+These numbers let callers within Zambia reach businesses without incurring charges.
+The business that owns the number bears the call cost.

-This section provides practical guidance on handling Zambian phone numbers in your applications.
+This section provides practical code examples and best practices for handling Zambian phone numbers in your applications, including regex patterns, validation functions, and formatting utilities.

 This improved